Redwood National and State Parks

 Orders normally ship by the second business day after your place your order, and are shipped by USPS first class mail.

 With its vast stands of lush old-growth redwoods, miles of pristine beaches, and glittering redwood-lined creeks, Redwood National and State Parks is the world's best redwood hiking destination.
-This is a two-map set with complete coverage of the park, including Jedediah Smith, Del Norte, and Prairie Creek Redwoods State Parks on map 1, and Redwood National Park on map 2.
-Each of the two maps is 25 x 39” and is printed in full color on both sides.
-1:25,000 scale.
-ISBN 978-1-934127-16-2.
+This is a two-map set with complete coverage of the park, including Jedediah Smith, Del Norte, and Prairie Creek Redwoods State Parks on the North map, and Redwood National Park on the South map.
+Printed on waterproof plastic.
+Two maps, each 1:25,000 scale, 26 x 39 inches, full color on both sides; ISBN 978-1-934127-23-0 (North), 978-1-934127-24-7 (South).
+Third edition, 2013.

 Humboldt Redwoods includes some of the world's most impressive redwood groves.
 This map covers the entire park, including the Rockefeller Forest, which is the largest remaining stand of old-growth redwoods and has been called the world's tallest forest; the Avenue of the Giants, a 30-mile road through the Eel River valley and one of the best-known redwood attractions; and the extensive backcountry.
 Three smaller neighboring parks are also included.
-1:25,000 scale, 26 x 39", full color on both sides, ISBN 978-1-934127-18-6.
+Printed on waterproof plastic.
+1:25,000 scale, 26 x 39", full color on both sides, ISBN 978-1-934127-25-4.
+Second edition, 2013.

 San Francisco Peninsula map bundle